 HOW TO APPLY

 If you'd like to apply, please send the required documents for the desired function using the online Invigilators application form.

 Examiners carry out speaking assessments at IELTS test sessions.

 We are looking for suitably qualified and experienced individuals to join our team of IELTS Speaking Examiners.

-- An undergraduate or Master’s degree or a qualification which can be demonstrated to be equivalent to an undergraduate or Master’s degree.
+• An undergraduate or Master's degree or qualification can be demonstrated to be equivalent to an undergraduate or Master's degree.

-- At least 3 years’ full time (or the equivalent part time) relevant TESOL teaching experience (minimum one year post-certificate level qualification).
-The majority of this teaching experience must relate to adult students (16 years and over).
+• At least three years full-time (or the equivalent part-time) relevant TESOL teaching experience (minimum one-year post-certificate level qualification).
+Most of this teaching experience must relate to adult students (16 years and over).

 Before applying, please read carefully the documents below: